21 Incredible Benefits of Black Pepper for Skin, Hair and Health

 Black Pepper for Vitiligo

-If you didn’t know before, Vitiligo is a skin condition that makes people lose their pigmentation from certain parts of their body.
-The loss of pigmentation ends up making the appearance of the skin white.
-While there’s an array of treatment, preferably chemical ones, that help treat the condition, it often leaves behind negative impacts on the skin.
+Vitiligo is a skin condition that causes people to lose pigmentation in certain parts of their bodies.
+This loss makes the skin appear white.
+While various treatments, preferably chemical ones, help treat the condition, they often negatively impact the skin.

-Black Pepper for HairThis section is to primarily focus on the black pepper benefits for hair.
+Black Pepper for HairNow, let us focus on the benefits of black pepper for hair.

-Black Pepper for BaldnessThe black pepper helps in strengthening the roots and rejuvenates the scalp and hair which helps prevent the signs and symptoms relating to baldness.
-It also strengthens the hair on the whole which helps prevent the further hair loss which can often confer to signs of baldness in an individual.
+Black pepper strengthens the roots and rejuvenates the scalp and hair which helps prevent the signs and symptoms of baldness.
+It also strengthens the hair on the whole which helps prevent further hair loss which can often confer to signs of baldness in an individual.

 What To Do?

-1. Mix 2-3 tablespoons of black pepper powder and mix some lemon juice to it
+1. Mix 2-3 tablespoons of black pepper powder and some lemon juice.

-2. Make a paste and apply it on the scalp
+2. Make a paste and apply it to the scalp.

-3. Let it dry for a few minutes and then wash it off completely, making sure there are no remnants of the paste on the scalp
+3. Let it dry for a few minutes, then wash it off completely, ensuring no remnants of the paste on the scalp.

 How Often?